-As a homeschool mom, I am pretty sure that you can relate to the fact that some days are amazing!
+As a homeschool mom, I am sure that you can relate to the fact that some days are amazing!
 Everything flows like a rolling river, the lesson connects with your children, everyone is happy for the most part, and you are learning and having fun like no one else, ah why can’t homeschool always look like this.
 There are other days, days that make you feel like giving up on this whole homeschool thing, days when the math lesson ends in tears and the yelling between children has turned you into a raving lunatic, “Just Love Each Other Already!”
-We have all been there and will go there over and over again, as you probably already know, homeschooling is not for the faint of heart.
+We have all been there and will go there over and over again.
+As you probably already know, homeschooling is not for the faint of heart.

 Power up with Positive Affirmations

 But just because it isn’t for the faint of heart doesn’t mean that the hard days should break your spirit.
 If you are climbing out of those no-good, terrible, horrible, very bad homeschooling days, then you know that it is hard to climb out of that type of negativity and guilt.
 You may be inclined to give up, instead start a routine of reciting some positive affirmations and reminding yourself of what is important.
 What you’re doing for your children is precious, life-changing, powerful, and overall superhero work.

 If you have seen our recent post of 140+ Positive Affirmations for Children, then you may have seen the activity of creating positive affirmation cards.
 I did this with my children and created my own cards.
 It is something I go through quickly in the morning while I start my day.
 It can be bundled with journaling or daily prayer, or even your cup of coffee.
 Just say them every day, out loud or in your head, and notice the changes in your thinking and life.

 - I can happily homeschool my children.

 - My children are fulfilled in every way.

 - My children are working at their own pace, and that is perfect.